bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

-Interestingly, when visualizing the distribution of cholesterol values and whether or not CAD was present or absent, there appears to be an association that there were higher cholesterol values with CAD confirmed as negative as opposed to positive.
+Interestingly, when visualizing the distribution of cholesterol values and whether or not CAD was present or absent, there appears to be an association that there were higher cholesterol values with no CAD.
 This is counterintuitive as higher cholesterol levels are generally associated with development of coronary artery disease.

 ```python